aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-slide/slide-master/_index.md

 ## **Compare Slide Masters**
-Master Slide implements [IBaseSlide](https://apireference.aspose.com/slides/python-net/aspose.slides/ibaseslide) interface, containing [**Equals** ](https://apireference.aspose.com/slides/python-net/aspose.slides/ibaseslide/methods/equals)method, which can be used to compare slides.
+Master Slide implements [IBaseSlide](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/ibaseslide/) interface, containing [**equals** ](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/ibaseslide/)method, which can be used to compare slides.
 It returns true for Master Slides, that are identical by the structure and static content.
 Two Master Slides are equal if their shapes, styles, texts, animation and other settings, etc are equal.
 The comparison doesn't take into account unique identifier values, e.g. SlideId and dynamic content, e.g. current date value in Date Placeholder.